patthoege/hangmangame-pp3-python/README.md

 # Hangman Game

 The Hangman Game application provides users with the opportunity to engage in a classic game of chance against the computer.
-The gameplay commences with the user inputting their name.
+The gameplay commences with the user inputting their name after displaying the prompt asking the player if they would want to read the rules of the game or choose to start the game.
 Subsequently, the game displays successive stages of the hangman from its initial stage while also selecting a random word, concealed at the onset of the game.
 Throughout the game, the player's objective is to guess the letters forming the chosen word correctly, with six lives corresponding to the hangman's body parts - head, body, right arm, left arm, right leg, and left leg.
 The outcome of each round is determined by the player's success in guessing the correct letters of the word.

 Throughout the game, the user may encounter three potential scenarios when making a letter choice: the letter is present in the word, the letter is not part of the word, or the letter has been previously guessed by the player.
 Additionally, any input other than a single letter will be considered invalid, and it will not result in the deduction of a life.

 Once the game is over the user is presented with the option to initiate another round or exit the application.
 ![Hangman Game](assets/images-readme/amiresponsive.png)

 ## Table of Contents